GAET Send Information Report: Copley Academy 2018 - 19

 - Reviewing the impact of interventions at half termly / 6 weekly intervals

-- Using pupil questionnaires
+- Using pupil voice

 - Monitoring by the SENDCO